kubernetes-client/java/kubernetes/docs/V1PersistentVolumeStatus.md

 # V1PersistentVolumeStatus

+PersistentVolumeStatus is the current status of a persistent volume.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **message** | **String** | A human-readable message indicating details about why the volume is in this state. |  [optional]